pkulchenko/ZeroBraneStudio/doc-tips-and-tricks.md

 To copy a value from the Watch window to the clipboard (which may be useful if the string representation of the value doesn't fit in the window), access the context menu (right click on the mouse while pointing to the value to copy) and select `Copy Value`.

-## Show numeric values in Watch/Console in hexadecimal format
+## Show numeric values in Console in hexadecimal format

 To change the format of numeric values, add the following fragment to the [configuration](doc-configuration) file or execute it in the Local Console (in which case it will only be active for the current session):